Redbone Bindery

 From Blaue's famous atlases bound in contemporary vellum to Rembrandt's etchings in book form, Natasha has had the privilege of conserving titles which have become icons of paradigm-shifting moments in Western History.

-Highlights at the bindery include the conservation of 5 first editions of Het Achterhuis, Anne Frank's famous diary as well as the Anna Maria van Schurman embroidered bindings collection at Museum Martena.
+Highlights at the bindery included the conservation of 5 first editions of Het Achterhuis, Anne Frank's famous diary as well as the Anna Maria van Schurman embroidered bindings collection at Museum Martena.
 From Aldines to first edition Darwins, from the earliest printings of Ptolemaei and Dürer to Freud's pivotal Die Traumdeutung, from Payne bindings to Canadian incunabula, a veritable microcosm of western knowledge, discovery and craftsmanship has passed through the bindery.

 Teachers